In Russia, recovery of damages is a universal remedy available for a wronged party.

 The court will provide questions for the experts.
 The parties have a right to ask the court to add questions.

-Parties have no right to challenge a court's rejection of a request for expert examination or the court's ruling on the appointment of an expert to conduct an examination (e.g., due to the court's choice of experts or questions for the experts).
-The only avenue to challenge these rulings is to appeal the court's judgment rendered on the merits of the case before the higher courts.
+Parties have no right to challenge a court's rejection of a request for expert examination or the court's ruling on the appointment of an expert to conduct an examination (e.g., because of the court's choice of experts or questions for the experts).
+The only avenue to challenge these rulings is to present the party's arguments when appealing the court's judgment rendered on the merits of the case before the higher courts.

 iv Independence of experts